linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 6. **Verify MongoDB Status**

-   Check the status of MongoDB to ensure it's running correctly:
+   Check if MongoDB is running:

    ```bash
    sudo systemctl status mongod
    ```

-   You should see that MongoDB is active and running.

 ---

 ### **2. MongoDB Atlas Setup (Cloud)**

-#### **Create MongoDB Atlas Account**
+#### **Create MongoDB Atlas Account and Cluster**

-If you want to use MongoDB Atlas for token storage, follow these steps:

 1. **Sign up or Log in to MongoDB Atlas**
-   Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create an account or log in if you already have one.
+   Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), create an account, or log in.

 2. **Create a Cluster**

-   Once logged in, click on "Create a Cluster" and select the free tier (M0) cluster.
+   Create a free-tier (M0) cluster in MongoDB Atlas.

 3. **Create Database and Collection**

-   - Go to the "Clusters" tab.
+   - Go to the "Clusters" tab in Atlas.
-   - Click on "Collections" and create a new database called `token_verification`.
-   - Inside that database, create a collection named `tokens`.
+   - Click "Collections" and create a new database named `token_verification` with a collection `tokens`.

 4. **Configure IP Whitelist**

-   To allow your Ubuntu server to connect to MongoDB Atlas, add the public IP of your server to the IP whitelist:
+   Allow your Ubuntu server to connect to MongoDB Atlas by adding the public IP of your server:

-   - Navigate to the "Network Access" section in the Atlas dashboard.
+   - Go to the "Network Access" tab in Atlas and click "Add IP Address".
-   - Click "Add IP Address" and add your server's IP.
+   - Add your server's IP.

 5. **Get MongoDB Atlas Connection URI**

    - In the Atlas dashboard, go to the "Connect" tab.
    - Choose "Connect your application".
-   - Copy the connection URI provided, which will look like:
+   - Copy the connection URI, which will look like this:

      ```bash
      mongodb+srv://<username>:<password>@cluster0.mongodb.net/token_verification?retryWrites=true&w=majority